 Leaving Medicine To Make An Impact

-As a medical doctor, Dr. Tony started his career focused on changing the lives of individuals.
-But in that role, he saw the community-wide effects of poor eating and health.
+Dr. Tony focused his medical career on changing the lives of individuals.
+In that role, he saw the community-wide effects of poor eating and health.
 Seeing how poor diet impacted long-term health, he says, “It was the first time I started looking at transformation within communities as opposed to individuals.”

 In researching how to solve nutritional deficiencies in communities, Dr. Tony discovered change isn’t driven just by education.
 He realized alternative options need to be accessible and easy.
 So he set out to start a health and wellness center focused on utilizing the same three drivers that move people towards poor health choices: “ease, convenience, and cost.”
 Turning negatives into positives to help people instead make good decisions.